Leave a Message

 A master-planned community, 1927

-Leimert Park was laid out as a master-planned community in 1927, a novel concept at the time.
-Walter H. Leimert hired the Olmsted Brothers, the prominent landscape architects behind New York City's Central Park, to craft a residential oasis within a fast-growing Los Angeles.
-The plan gave the neighborhood tree-lined streets, generous lots, and a coherence that still reads on the ground a century later.
-The full story of the plan, from Lucky Baldwin's ranch land to the firm's design decisions that still shape these streets, is told in this deep dive on the Olmsted Brothers and the making of Leimert Park.
-As was common and legal in that era, the development was originally marketed to affluent white families, a fact that makes the neighborhood's later history all the more significant.
+Walter H. Leimert acquired roughly 230 acres east of Baldwin Hills and set out to build one of the city's first comprehensively planned residential districts.
+He hired the Olmsted Brothers, the landscape architecture firm founded by the sons of Frederick Law Olmsted, the designer behind New York City's Central Park, to shape the public realm, working alongside master planner Franz Herding on the street layout.
+The plan gave the neighborhood broad boulevards, vistas that lead the eye toward important buildings, generous lots, and a small-scale grid that still reads on the ground a century later.
+The full story of the plan, from Lucky Baldwin's ranch land to the design decisions that still shape these streets, is told in this deep dive on the Olmsted Brothers and the making of Leimert Park.

 The homes were built primarily in the Spanish Colonial Revival style: stucco exteriors, red-tiled roofs, wrought-iron accents, and arched doorways that still define the streetscape.
-Alongside them you will find Craftsman bungalows and English Tudor-style homes that add real architectural range.
-It is this combination, a planned layout by celebrated designers paired with character-rich period homes, that gives Leimert Park its enduring sense of place.
+Alongside them you will find Craftsman bungalows and English Tudor Revival homes that add real architectural range.
+As was common and legal in that era, the development was originally marketed to affluent white families, and racially restrictive covenants were written into the deeds, a fact that makes the neighborhood's later history all the more significant.

 Leimert Park at a glance